With summer ending in Michigan City, now is an ideal time to get ahead on air conditioner maintenance.

 How to Clean Your Outside AC Unit

-Select a mild day to clean your air conditioner.
+Select a temperate day to clean your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can check your equipment once you’ve cleaned it.
+That way, you can test your system once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money